 - Act as a conduit of information between the members and the Association to consistently deliver effective member services.

 - Enhance the growth of the HRMA and the membership within the geographic regions.

 - Interface with business and local community to increase the profile of both the Association and the human resources profession.

 Each Advisory Council is comprised of an executive and eight portfolios.

 - Chair – leads the regional Advisory Council to fulfill the mandate of HRMA.
 Plays a key role in planning, implementing and evaluating initiatives in their region.

 - Vice-Chair – is the Past or Incoming Chair.
 Assists the Chair.
 Acts as a Mentor/Coach for first year Advisory Council members.

 - HRMA Member Relations Manager – responsible for the regional delivery of all HRMA programs and services to the membership and relevant community stakeholders.
 Works to maximize member value, enhance membership growth and raise the profile of the Association, the CPHR designation and the HR profession.

 - Awards – Support the promotion of the HRMA provincial awards program by creating awareness of awards program and nomination procedure/information.

-- CHRP & Professional Development – Contribute to the identification of member development needs.
+- CPHR & Professional Development – Contribute to the identification of member development needs.
 Assists with the provision of products and services to meet identified needs.

-- Communications – identify opportunities and implement plans to raise the profile and build on the credibility of HRMA, CHRP and the HR profession to members and the general business community.
+- Communications – identify opportunities and implement plans to raise the profile and build on the credibility of HRMA, CPHR and the HR profession to members and the general business community.

 - Membership – Support the execution and development of initiatives to increase membership through the combination of new member recruitment, orientation and member engagement activities.